Maestro William Intriligator strongly believes in the power of symphonic music to transform lives, to unite communities, and to heal the world.

 Regional & National Impact

+We share our Maestro with the Cheyenne Symphony Orchestra in Wyoming, where Intriligator is currently in his 18th season as Music Director and Conductor.
 As a guest conductor, Intriligator has led performances with many distinguished orchestras across the country, including those of Honolulu, Houston, Minnesota, Richmond, Saint Paul, Savannah, Syracuse, and Tulsa.
-In 2017, he made his European conducting debut in Italy with the Bari Symphony Orchestra.
-After the success of that concert, the orchestra immediately invited him to return to Bari and conduct two more concerts.
+His European conducting debut was in Italy with the Bari Symphony Orchestra; and, after the success of that concert, the orchestra immediately invited him to return and conduct two more concerts.

 Intriligator previously served as Staff Conductor at the Minnesota Orchestra and Assistant Conductor of the Southwest German Radio Orchestra.
 He was a regular guest conductor of the Saint Paul Chamber Orchestra for five seasons while living in the Twin Cities, conducting the SPCO in educational concerts, family concerts, regional tours, and concerts of new music.